 Momentum Lab.

-Labordy Momentwm / Momentum Lab is an experimental movement research project at the intersection of dance, aerial circus and site-specific performance based at Small World Theatre, West Wales.
+Labordy Momentwm / Momentum Lab is an experimental movement research project at the intersection of dance, aerial circus and site-specific performance based at Small World Theatre, West Wales, curated by Jess Allen.
 It brings together a diverse group of performing artists from across Wales/Europe with a particular and extraordinary expertise in the use of momentum in human movement to share and develop skills, explore the architecture of the space, and create radical new aerial/acrobatic vocabulary unconstrained by current circus norms.

 The Project.

-From 8-14 January 2026 Momentum Lab brings together a small group of extraordinary artists into an extraordinary space for aerial circus in West Wales.
-These are performing artists from Wales and Europe with a particular expertise in the use of momentum in human movement in relation to:
+From 8-14 January 2026 Momentum Lab brought together a small group of extraordinary artists into an extraordinary space for aerial circus in West Wales.
+These were performing artists from Wales and Europe with a particular expertise in the use of momentum in human movement in relation to:

-Across this focused residency they will utilise and explore the aerial apparatus and architecture of the space with the intention of:
+Across this initial residency week they utilised and explored the aerial apparatus and architecture of the space with the intention of:

-generating wholly novel aerial circus vocabulary outside of current forms/norms
+• generating novel aerial circus vocabulary outside of current forms/norms

 The Artists.